shards-7/fakeyou.py/README.md

 fy.login(user,password)

 ```
-if successfuly loged in, it will return session data, otherwise it will raise `InvalidCredentials` Error
+if successfuly logged in, it will return session data; otherwise it will raise `InvalidCredentials` Error

 example script:
 ```